+The context subsystem utilizes wearable or handheld sensor data such as movement and usage patterns along with the biosignals subsystem to sense at least one physical and/or mental signal, including but not limited to biosignals such as heart rate, skin conductance, and muscle tension to detect fatigue or distraction.
+The system uses a large language model to provide alerts, prompts, or recommendations for breaks, rest, or changes in work conditions in augmented reality to reduce the risk of accidents or errors.
+This feedback is provide in the form of visual, auditory or haptic stimulation.

-A system and method for reducing social isolation and loneliness by monitoring biosignals and phone sensor data to detect and predict changes in the user's mood, activity, and social behavior.
-The system uses a large language model to provide personalized recommendations, activities, or connections to support the user's social well-being.
+A system and method for reducing social isolation and loneliness by monitoring biosignals and other sensor data to detect and predict changes in the user's mood, activity, and social behavior.
+A historical record of the user’s biosignals and context is tracked and fed into a l= a large language model to provide personalized recommendations, activities, or connections to support the user's social well-being.
+This feedback is provided in the form of visual, auditory or haptic stimulation.

-A system for enhancing the user's “responsive reality” experience in a museum, using a combination of AR and a language model.
-The system utilizes the phone's sensor data, user language history, search history and interests.
+A system for enhancing the user's experience in a museum, or other public of novel location using a combination of AR and a language model.
+The system utilizes sensor data, user language history, search history and interests to drive the prompt composer.
 The system then generates real-time descriptions, translations, or explanations of the exhibits, guiding the user to areas of particular interest and relating exhibits to their existing knowledge.
+This feedback is filtered and prioritized based on user location, gaze direction as well as estimated interest and arousal.
+This feedback is provided in the form of visual, auditory or haptic stimulation.

-A system for improving the user's “assistive reality” experience in a hospital.
+A system for improving the user's experience in a hospital.
 The system uses AR and a language model to label medical equipment and provide real-time information, guidance, and instructions.
 The system also adapts the visual experience to the user's cognitive load and preferences, reducing stress and promoting understanding during medical procedures.
+This feedback is filtered and prioritized based on user location, gaze direction as well as estimated interest and arousal.
+This feedback is provided in the form of visual, auditory or haptic stimulation.

-In another embodiment, a system and method for improving language translation is provided.
+A system and method for improving language translation is provided.
 The system includes a biosensor subsystem that can sense physical signals, such as stress levels and respiration, and a context subsystem that infers the user's intent by utilizing contextual information such as language proficiency and cultural background.
 The system further includes a pre-trained natural language model that can utilize the set of tokens to provide personalized language translation and interpretation services to the user.
+These translations can be provided to the user via visual stimuli of an XR display and/or by auditory stimuli.

-In another embodiment, a system and method for improving driving safety is provided.
+A system and method for improving driving safety is provided.
 The system includes a biosensor subsystem that can sense physical signals, such as heart rate and respiratory rate, and a context subsystem that infers the user's intent by utilizing contextual information such as driving conditions and distractions.
 The system further includes a pre-trained natural language model that can utilize the set of tokens to provide personalized driving safety recommendations and alerts to the user.
+These translations can be provided to the user via visual stimuli of an XR display, by auditory stimuli or by haptic feedback through vehicle instrumentation.

 Dialog system that only uses biosensing to drive responses